 Georgia workers’ compensation settlements are not always easy or straightforward.
 It’s rare that the insurance company offers an injured worker the true and full value of the claim the first time.
 In many cases, it takes a good amount of negotiation and legal expertise to increase the value of the claim and reach a settlement.
-If you are in the midst of filing a workers’ compensation claim in Atlanta, you are welcomed to call Bader Law Firm, LLC for help maximizing your settlement.
+If you are in the midst of filing a workers’ compensation claim in Atlanta, you are welcomed to call Bader Scott Injury Lawyers for help maximizing your settlement.

 Workers’ Compensation Settlements: How They Are Handled